ianxxiao/PUI2017_ixx200/HW2_ixx200/README.md

 **HW2_A3.ipynb**
 - Assignment 3 iPython Notebook
 - data used resides in NYU CUSP Data Facility (not downloadable)
-- 311 data can be found at https://opendata.cityofnewyork.us/
+- original 311 data can be found at https://opendata.cityofnewyork.us/